 - One person handles most of the editing and posting

-Where teams start to feel the limits
+Where teams start feeling the friction

-- Whether captions need another pass
+- Whether captions need another pass (they usually do)

 This is why some teams feel fast in week one and messy by week three.
+The initial speed high wears off.

-The right way to pressure-test it
+How to actually pressure-test it

 - How many draft clips survive review without major editing?